BENEFITS & COMPENSATION

 On the recommendation of the chief of police, applicants with more than one (1) year of continuous, full time law enforcement experience may be approved to begin employment at a higher pay grade.
 This recommendation will be based on the applicant’s years of experience as a certified law enforcement officer, the applicant’s current base salary and the state which has issued the applicant’s law enforcement certification.

-An employee will receive $300 for an Associate Degree and $750 for a bachelor’s degree annually.
+An employee will receive $300 for an associate’s degree and $750 for a bachelor’s degree annually.
 An employee may also be reimbursed up to $1,300 for approved college courses per calendar year.

 Bilingual Pay